coralogix/telemetry-shippers/opel-agent/README.md

 #### Please see the note in the [main README](https://github.com/coralogix/eng-integrations/blob/master/README.md) in order to create the required secret.
 ---

-## Dashboard
+## Dashboard - OpenTelemetry metrics Format
-Under the `dashboard` directory, there is a Opel-Agent Grafana dashboard that Coralogix supplies.
+Under the `dashboard` directory, there is a Opel-Agent Grafana dashboard that Coralogix supplies, including instructions on how to install it.
-In order to import the dashboard into Grafana, firstly copy the json file content.
-Afterwards go to Grafana press the `Create` tab, then press `import`, and paste the copied json file.
+In order to have a dashboard, make sure you configure the `CORALOGIX_METRICS_ENDPOINT` environment variable, in order for the agent metrics to be sent to Coralogix.

+**Note**

+The Open Telemetry agent metrics are in `OpenTelemetry format`, and not Promtheus format.
+Meaning if you are trying to query the dashboard metrics in Prometheus, you won't be able to find them in the metric name because they are in a different format. for instance, in the dashboard we use the metric `otelcol_exporter_send_failed_spans_total`, and in Prometheus its `otelcol_exporter_send_failed_spans`.

 ## Dependencies
 By default this chart installs additional dependent chart: